 Finally, rate each client based on how much you enjoy working with them (you can do a numbering or point system—whatever works for you).
 You should also describe your working relationship (good points and bad points), and any other notes you think are important.

-Enter details into the notes column to identify characteristics you notice you enjoy or gravitate towards.
+Enter details into the notes column to identify characteristics you enjoy or gravitate towards.

 Once again, detail the observations for each industry in the notes column.

 Sorting by size will show whether your preferred clients are startups or more established companies.
-Or if they’re business with a small number of employees, or larger.
+Or if they’re businesses with a small number of employees, or larger.

 These are all important demographics that will identify the types of services they may require.
 A growing company may need assistance with accounting processes, while a larger, more established company may have those processes mastered, but need HR assistance for their large number of employees.